MicrosoftDocs/windows-dev-docs/hub/apps/design/accessibility/accessible-text-requirements.md

 }
 ```

-The value of **TextScaleFactor** is a double in the range \[1,2.25\].
+The value of **TextScaleFactor** is a double in the range \[1, 2.25\].
 The smallest text is scaled up by this amount.
 You might be able to use the value to, say, scale graphics to match the text.
 But remember that not all text is scaled by the same factor.
-Generally speaking, the larger text is to begin with, the less it’s affected by scaling.
+Generally speaking, the larger text is to begin with, the less it's affected by scaling.

 These types have an **IsTextScaleFactorEnabled** property:

 * [**ContentPresenter**](/uwp/api/Windows.UI.Xaml.Controls.ContentPresenter)
 * [**Control**](/uwp/api/Windows.UI.Xaml.Controls.Control) and derived classes
 * [**FontIcon**](/uwp/api/Windows.UI.Xaml.Controls.FontIcon)